MPSLab-ASU/ccf/README.md

 the current release of the CCF supports code generation for few performance critical loops of MiBench, an embedded benchmark suite.
 It also supports execution of all the loops from few MiBench applications.
 You can locate these benchmarks under the directory $path/ccf/benchmarks/MiBench.
-We plan to support (and release) the code generation for more benchmarks.
+We plan to support the code generation for more benchmarks.

 ### Setting-Up the Infrastructure: